renoust/talipot/doc/developer/installation.rst

 Requirements
 ------------

-You will need to download the following packages in order to compile Tulip.
+You will need to download the following packages in order to compile Talipot.

 For a 64-bits build :